Top things to do in London when the weather is crap

-I had the pleasure of seeing 42nd Street at Theatre Royal and it was phenomenal!
+I had the pleasure of seeing 42nd Street at the Theatre Royal and it was phenomenal!
 We bought the cheapest balcony seats but since we went on a slow day they moved us down into way better seats.
 I’ve only been to a couple of musicals in my life and this one blew me away with the dancing, singing, stage design, and costumes.
 It’s a bit weird because it takes place in the 1930’s and is sexist in many ways.
 Once you get over that it’s pretty awesome.

 Hit up the Tate Modern and Victoria & Albert Museum

 If you like museums you’ll be set in London.
 There are a ton to choose from along with many smaller galleries.
 Most museums are free, which is awesome and so rare.
 You’ll have to pay extra to see the special exhibits but the permanent collections are vast and will keep you entertained for a couple of hours at least.
-My favorite two are Tate Modern, who does a really cool event the last Friday of the month, and the Victoria & Albert Museum.
+My favorite two are Tate Modern, which does a really cool event the last Friday of the month, and the Victoria & Albert Museum.